o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 ### Adding users to a user group
 You can add users to IAM User Groups using either the AWS Console or the AWS CLI.
 See [Adding and removing users in an IAM user group ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_manage_add-remove-users.html) for full details.

-You can quickly add users via the cli as follows:
+You can quickly add users via the CLI as follows:

 ```
 aws iam add-user-to-group --group-name MyGroup --user-name MyNewUser